thomasverelst/metrowordpress/README.md

 ## Creating a new page

 ### Tile page
 You can create pages with tiles by adding a new Wordpress page and then setting the page template in the right column ('Page Attributes') to 'Tile page'.
-Save the page and a GUI should come up where you can add tiles.
+Publish the page and a GUI should come up where you can add tiles.
+If the GUI doesn't show up, click on 'Metro Attributes' in the right column and click 'Open tile Editor'.
+Probably, the layout is messed up a bit then.
+Fix this by refreshing the page (press F5) and everything should be fine.
+Then you can start adding tile groups and tiles by using the buttons in the bottom bar.

 ### Normal page
 To add a normal page, use the "Add new" button, then change your page title and save before (!) starting on the page content.
 This way the WYSIWYG style is applied on the editor.